TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 ![](./creation-example.gif)

 Sometimes you need to create more than one node at a time.
 For example, when you want to move one sub-tree from one place to another inside the tree.
-The current implementation does not allow it directly.
+The current implementation allows it but with the help of small workaround.
 Still, you can achieve the result by copying the sub-tree, deleting it, and then inserting it in the needed place by creating a new sub-tree from raw (copied) data.
 Example:

 ![](./sub-tree-moving-example.gif)

 The `raw` data type is added on purpose: to allow multiple node creations at a time.
 I bet it will be helpful in many cases.
+This technique allows the user to paste any kind of asn1 data at once.

 ## Wide strings auto-decoding